 WHERE: Regent’s Park, Outer Circle, London NW1 4RY

 Discover the secret underwater world in our oceans and coastline.
 Experience the habitat of thousands of seawater creatures.
 The Shark Walk immerses you in the world of sharks.
 Get up close with Sand Tiger sharks, Bow Mouths, Black Tips and Grey Reefs.
 Don’t forget to remind the little ones that the sharks can’t harm them from behind the glass!
 You’ll also learn about how Sea Life are helping support ocean conservation and marine welfare.

 WHERE: County Hall, Riverside Building, SE1 7PB

 There’s always so much happening at the delightful home of the Duke and Duchess of Cambridge.
 Walk around the grounds of the palace and see its recent £12-million refurbishment.
 Exhibitions that are currently showing include Diana: Her Fashion Show Story, Victoria Revealed, and the Garden History Tours.

 WHERE: Kensington Gardens, W8 4PX

 Hailed as the world’s most famous gardens, the Royal Botanic Gardens is made up of 130 hectares of gardens and landscapes.
-The tropical glass houses, treetop walks, lakes and waterlily pools, not to mention the art galleries make Kew are brilliant day out for all the family.
+The tropical glass houses, treetop walks, lakes and waterlily pools, not to mention the art galleries make Kew are a brilliant day out for all the family.
 We recommend taking a picnic and finding a peaceful spot to relax with family and friends.

 WHEN: From 10am daily